Cyber Risk Consulting

 - Identifies high-risk suppliers whose cybersecurity vulnerabilities should be further assessed.

 - Executive-level, facilitated tabletop exercises, typically focused on the enterprise response to a series of hypothetical cyber incidents that are realistic for your business.

 - Enhances your organization’s understanding and awareness of the intricacies of cyber incident management.

 - Provides your executives and managers with experience that is directly transferrable to real-world events, increasing your enterprise’s cyber response preparedness.

-- Validates external resources and Points-Of-Contact (POCs) and helps build external relationships that prove to be of value in a crisis.
+- Validates external resources and points-of-contact and helps build external relationships that prove to be of value in a crisis.